AliCuchalloGabrielFerando/compress-ali/README.md

 ## reduce file size

-reduce the size of images with JPG extension
+reduce the size of images with JPEG extension

 ## Warning